A Survivor’s Diary from the Annapurna Blizzard October 2014

 In a way to console them, I replied, “Don’t worry, guys!
-I am not the type of those guides and porters who leave their guests and run away from their responsibility at a hard time.
+I am not the type of those guide and porters who leave their guests and run away from their responsibility at a hard time.
 I am totally different from them.
 I lead you up to the place where I can or I shall die with you!
 I know my responsibility to lead you up to the safe zone.
 Let’s keep hope and patience; we shall surely reach the danger-free zone by God’s Grace!”

 Hearing my words, they hugged me even tighter, comparing me with their GOD and the SAVIOR who is always there for humankind at a dangerous time!
 “You are the GOD for us and you will surely lead us to a safe place!
 We have faith in you just as we have in OUR ALMIGHTY!”
 I was speechless and continued the trip with them walking hand in hand and shoulder to shoulder!

 To the other trekkers who were abandoned by their guides and porters but walking nearby me, I told them to follow me.
 The lower we reached, the more familiar location we would sight!
-I said, “Guys, you can trust me and follow so that I can lead you up to the safe zone.
+I said, “Guys, you can trust me and follow me so that I can lead you up to the safe zone.
 Although I am not your guide and you are not my responsibility, what responsibility is greater than being a human?
 If a human doesn’t help the other human in need, what is the significance of being human?
 Let’s move forward together and let’s see what result comes!”
 The other trekkers were also happy and began following me more confidently and with more trust.
 It was another good aspect even in the worst situation!

 To be frank, at a point, I was also almost lured by the fellow guides and porters.
 They often suggested that I love my own life more than other things at the moment.
-They told me to leave the guests and walk with them to avoid the possible death in that difficult situation.
+They told me to leave the guests and walk with them to avoid possible death in that difficult situation.
 My mind was telling me to walk with them by leaving the people under my responsibility.
 But, my heart wanted to help the helpless people in such wilderness and natural calamity for the sake of humanity.
 My sense of responsibility and importance to humanity more than anything else at the moment won the battle with my mind!
 I remained with my clients and other trekkers as far as I could manage to do so.